Supporters call for justice for Jazmine as police search for girl's killer

 Jazmine’s mother, who was wounded in the shooting and treated at a hospital and released, said at Saturday’s rally that she appreciates the outpouring of support from around the nation.

 "It is going to be justice for her, and I feel it in the bottom of my heart," said Jazmine’s mother, LaPorsha Washington.
-"There’s too many people out here looking for this man."
+"It's going to be justice for her, because there’s too many people out here looking for this man."

 Washington spoke of the pain of losing a child and said Jazmine’s siblings were next to her when she was shot.
 She said supporters are giving them strength.